Thikkurissy Sukumaran Nair: Career

 He launched his career as a playwright.
 His plays Mareechika and Kalakaran were hugely successful.
 He then went on to write three more—Sthree, Maya and Sheriyo Thetto—that revolutionised the professional play scenario in Malayalam.
 He replaced the melodramatic romantic musicals, which ruled the roost till then, with dialogue centred prose plays having themes of realism and social importance.

 He entered the Malayalam film industry in 1950, which was in its early years with only about 10 films produced.
 He debuted in the industry with the film adaptation of his breakthrough play Sthree.
 He produced the film and played the protagonist as well.
 It failed to make much impact at the box office, the film scene in Kerala then being ruled by Tamil and Hindi films.
 Thikkurussy's next film Jeevitha Nouka (1951), produced by K and K Productions and directed by K. Vembu, was a turning point in Malayalam film history.
 It dealt with the theme of ego clashes in a joint family and was a big commercial success: It is touted as the first superhit in Malayalam film history.
 The success also made Thikkurissy the first superstar of Kerala.
-Jeevitha nouka was dubbed into four languages including Hindi.
+Jeevitha Nouka was dubbed into four languages including Hindi.
 In 1952, he acted in Navalokam with a socially significant theme with Miss Kumari, who would later become the pet of the masses after the success of Neelakkuyil (1954).
 Navalokam did not make it big at the box office, but Thikkurissy cemented his superstardom with a big hit in the same year.

-Visappinte Vili had Prem Nazir, then a novice.
+Visappinte Vili featured Prem Nazir, then a novice.
 Thikkurissy coined Prem Nazir's screen name (his actual name was Abdul Khader).
-In 1953, another landmark of his Sheriyo Thetto, was released.
+In 1953, another landmark of his, Sheriyo Thetto, was released.
 It was a film adaptation of his play of the same name.
 Sheriyo Thetto had him handling the story, screenplay, dialogues, lyrics and direction departments besides playing the pivotal role.
 With that Thikkurissy established himself as an inseparable element of Malayalam film industry.
 In 1968, he acted in the first full-length comedy film, Viruthan Shanku, directed by P. Venu.
 He was credited with lyrics, screenplay and direction in many films.
 The 13 films for which he was the lyricist includes Sthree, Palunku Paathram, Devasundari, Urvashi Bharathi, Poojapushpam and Balloon.
 He wrote story and screenplay for Muthalali and Aana Valarthiya Vanampadi.
 He directed the films Sheriyo Thetto, Poojapushpam, Achante Bharya, Palunkupathram, Saraswati, Nurse and Urvashi Bharathi.
 His major acting ventures are Jeevithanauka, Navalokam, Visappinte Vili, Iruttinte Atmavu, Swayamvaram, Umma, Bhakthakuchela, Nadi, Thulabharam, Maya, Abhijathyam, Surveykkallu, Avanazhi and Aryan.